romainv/pacploy/README.md

                                 associated with supplied stack from deployment
-                                bucket [boolean] [default: false] --cleanup                     If set, will delete retained resources assiciated with the supplied stack [boolean]
+                                bucket [boolean] [default: false] --cleanup                     If set, will delete retained resources associated with the supplied stack [boolean]
                                 [default: false]
 ```